 “Every time we say the Hail Mary, we enter into that ecstatic praise of heaven and earth over the mystery of Christ.”

 A friend of mine suggests that we treat the name of Jesus in the Hail Mary like a speed bump: Slow down as you approach it and speak it with care and attention.
 “Blessed is the fruit of thy womb,… Jesus.”
 Let’s speak Jesus’s name with tender love at every Hail Mary in the rosary.

 Indeed, we should never neglect the power of Christ’s name—the only name under heaven by which we may hope in salvation (see Acts 4:12).
 From a biblical perspective, the very fact that we can call upon the name of Jesus is astonishing.
 In the Old Testament, the Jews approached God’s name with such reverence that eventually their tradition avoided saying it.
 They often called on God in prayer using the title “Lord.”

 However, since God has entered into humanity in Christ, we now have the privilege of calling on the personal name of the Lord, Jesus (CCC, 2666).
 Christians throughout the centuries have found in the name of Jesus a source of strength and meditation.
 The Hail Mary leads us to that divine source, as we utter the sacred name at its center.

 This blog was excerpted from my book, Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth.
-For more information on this book, which offers insights and practical advice to anyone seeking a deeper connection to the rosary, click the image below.
+For more information on this book, which offers insights and practical advice to anyone seeking a deeper connection to the rosary, click the image to the left.

 Do you struggle with praying the rosary: finding time, fighting distractions, worrying about your mind wandering?
 In Praying the Rosary Like Never Before, I offer practical suggestions that come from the rosary’s tradition and, most especially, St. John Paul II.